metabeta -- A fast neural model for Bayesian mixed-effects regression: Discussion

 \subsection{Limitations and Outlook}

+Our choice of model architecture trades of posterior expressivity for computation speed: Other normalizing flow methods like Neural Spline Flows \citep{Durkan.2019}, Flow Matching \citep{Wildberger.2023}, Conditional Diffusion \citep{Chen.2025, Reuter.2025} or TarFlow \citep{Zhai.2025} offer more flexible posterior shapes, but posterior sampling is considerably more expensive than for Affine Coupling Flows, often involving numerical integration or solving a stochastic differential equation.
+The relative simplicity of affine coupling posteriors can be seen as implicit regularization, preventing overly irregular quantification of regression parameter uncertainty.

 Each trained version of \texttt{metabeta} is currently tailored to the size of the regression problem in terms of the number of fixed effects ($d$) and the number of random effects ($q$).
-This means there are potentially as many model versions as combinations of $d$ and $q$.
-A single model with an upper bound to $d$ and $q$ is possible with our setup, but will never perform as well as a model that is specialized for a given problem size.
-Since a single snapshot of the weights requires about $20$mb of storage, pulling each model from an online server on-demand seems to be a manageable alternative to a single model with on average worse performance.

-Our choice of model architecture trades of posterior expressivity for computation speed: Other normalizing flow methods like Neural Spline Flows \citep{Durkan.2019}, Flow Matching \citep{Wildberger.2023}, Conditional Diffusions \citep{Chen.2025, Reuter.2025} or TarFlow \citep{Zhai.2025} offer more flexible posterior shapes, but posterior sampling is considerably more expensive than for Affine Coupling Flows.
-The relative simplicity of affine coupling posteriors can be seen as implicit regularization, preventing overly irregular quantification of regression parameter uncertainty.

-A noteworthy outlook for \texttt{metabeta} is the incorporation of attention over predictors, in addition to the already present attention over samples \citep{Muller.2021}.
-While this may introduce significant overhead for the summary network, it promises to handle dependencies between predictors in a more explicit and robust manner.

-Finally, NPE models generally suffer when test data are strongly out of distribution in comparison to training data.
-While there are ways to amend this \citep{Ward.2022}, a future iteration of \texttt{metabeta} will be trained directly on realistic hierarchical datasets generated by an LLM \citep{Borisov.2022, Wang.2024, Jagadish.2024, Jagadish.2025}.
+Together this collection of models acts like a single pretrained model, as each size can be pulled quickly from the repository for immediate deployment.
+That is, from the practitioners perspective it makes no difference if there is a single or multiple pretrained models for different regression problem sizes.
+Future work should strive towards a unified model.